 Reproductive Justice addresses the social reality of inequality, specifically, the inequality of opportunities that we have to control our reproductive destiny.
 Our options for making choices have to be safe, affordable and accessible, three minimal cornerstones of government support for all individual life decisions.

 As such, the reproductive justice framework can provide a useful lens through which to examine contraceptive counseling practices to ensure they empower each individual to make the best decisions for their unique identities and experiences.
-RHTP advocates for contraceptive counseling that is informed by reproductive justice principles, knowing that when women are provided meaningful options and complete information, they will choose the method that is best for their circumstances, resulting in optimal outcomes at both the individual and population level.
+RHTP advocated for contraceptive counseling that is informed by reproductive justice principles, knowing that when women are provided meaningful options and complete information, they will choose the method that is best for their circumstances, resulting in optimal outcomes at both the individual and population level.

 Oral Contraceptives Over-the-Counter